Tensor-Network Analysis of Root Patterns in the XXX Model with Open Boundaries: Conclusion and outlook

-By combining tensor-network techniques with the Bethe Ansatz, we have performed a systematic study of the open XXX spin-\(\tfrac12\) chain in the large-lattice case.
-We accurately compute both zero roots and Bethe roots for the ground-state eigenvalue of the transfer matrix; notably, the $U(1)$ symmetry-broken sector at large system sizes is now accessible and validated by rigorous complex-analysis checks.
+By combining tensor-network techniques with the Bethe Ansatz, we have carried out a systematic study of the open XXX spin-\(\tfrac12\) chain on large lattices, and high-precision results for the zero roots and Bethe roots have been obtained for the ground state as well as for several representative excited states.

-We confirmed that, irrespective of whether \(U(1)\) symmetry is preserved or broken, the zero-root pattern remains remarkably simple.
-At large \(N\) we verified the phase diagram proposed in Ref.~\cite{Dong2023} and tracked in detail how the zero roots evolve when parameters are driven across phase boundaries.
+We find that, regardless of whether the \(U(1)\) symmetry is preserved or broken, the ground-state zero roots can be classified into three types: bulk strings, boundary strings, and additional roots.
+To ensure the reliability of the results, we further examined the zero roots using rigorous complex-analysis methods.
+At large system sizes, we verified the zero-root phase diagram proposed in Ref.~\cite{Dong2023} and tracked in detail the evolution of the zero roots as the parameters cross the phase boundaries.

-In the regime of broken \(U(1)\) symmetry, the Bethe roots naturally resolve into four geometric classes---regular, line, paired-line, and arc.
-As the boundary parameters are sent from finite values to infinity, the system's \(U(1)\) symmetry is gradually restored, and we systematically track the evolutionary trajectories and transition rules of these four Bethe-root classes across the entire crossover.
+In the \(U(1)\)-symmetry-broken regime, the ground-state Bethe roots naturally split into four geometric classes, namely regular roots, line roots, paired-line roots, and arc roots.
+As the boundary parameters are increased from finite values to infinity, the \(U(1)\) symmetry is gradually restored, and we systematically tracked the evolutionary trajectories and transition rules of these four classes of Bethe roots throughout the entire crossover process.
+In addition, we analyzed the structures of zero roots and Bethe roots in several representative excited states.

-In the symmetry-broken regime the zero-root configuration is orders of magnitude simpler than the full Bethe-root set, offering an efficient shortcut for analytical calculations.
-The present accuracy is limited by the precision of the transfer-matrix eigenvalues provided by DMRG; any future improvement will immediately extend the approach to even larger systems.
-The numerical framework established here can be applied straightforwardly to excited states and to other quantum integrable models on large lattices.
+Overall, in the symmetry-broken regime, the zero-root configuration is much simpler than the full Bethe-root configuration, thus providing a more efficient entry point for analytical studies.
+As an example of the analytical utility of the nondiagonal Bethe-root configuration, we further derived analytic expressions for the surface energy and excitation energies based on its geometric structure.

+With further improvements in the precision of DMRG algorithms, together with techniques such as parallel computing, the BA-DMRG method proposed in this work is expected to be extended to even larger systems.
+The numerical framework established here may also be generalized to other quantum integrable models with higher spin or higher rank.
+The distribution structures of zero roots and Bethe roots obtained here in the nondiagonal case also provide a foundation for further analytical studies of the thermodynamic properties and correlation functions of \(U(1)\)-symmetry-broken systems.